lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 be vocal.

 - Not everybody has the privilege to be open.
-- There are different levels in how open one wanted to be, or how open one could afford to be.
+- There are different levels in how open one wants, or how open one could afford to be.
 - Every voice and support is welcome.

 ## Conclusions